seanaujong/software-engineering-prep/discrete-math/rosen/1-foundations-logic-proofs/1-propositional-logic.md

 - $p$: "Pete is elected"
 - $q$: "Pete will lower taxes"
-- $p \implies q$: "If Pete is elected, then Pete will lower taxes"
+- $p \Rightarrow q$: "If Pete is elected, then Pete will lower taxes"

-We say that $p \implies q$ does not hold when Pete breaks his promise.
+We say that $p \Rightarrow q$ does not hold when Pete breaks his promise.
 Consider the following scenarios:

 - "Pete is not elected; taxes are lowered"
     - Promise kept